NixOS/nix/doc/manual/src/protocols/store-path.md

     For either the outputs built from derivations, paths copied to the store hashed that area single file hashed directly, or the via a hash algorithm other than [SHA-256][sha-256].
-    (in that case "source" is used; it's silly, but it's done that way for compatibility).
+    (in that case "source" is used; this is only necessary for compatibility).

     `<id>` is the name of the output (usually, "out").
     For content-addressed store objects, `<id>`, is always "out".